fontman/fontman-desktop/README.md

 # fontman-gui

-Fontman GUI using electron, photon and angularjs.
+Fontman GUI using electron, angularjs and angular material.